Skip to content

-Bipolar disorder treatment available online today
+Online bipolar treatment available today

 Treatment of bipolar disorder will depend on symptoms, age and the severity of impact.
 While PlushCare does not have online psychiatrists to treat patients, our Collaborative Care Model includes Psychiatric Consultants and allows our primary care physicians to diagnose and treat some types of BD.*

-Understand environmental factors that could trigger episodes
+Understand environmental factors that could trigger episodes Treatment options: Medication, psychotherapy, referrals* Take control of your mental health

 *Prescriptions are provided at the doctor's discretion.
 Learn more about our controlled substances policy and how to save up to 80% with our prescription discount card.
 PlushCare doctors cannot treat all cases of bipolar disorder.
 Our primary care physicians can conduct an initial evaluation of your symptoms but may need to refer you to a specialist or for in-person treatment.
 If you are experiencing life-threatening symptoms, seek emergency medical attention immediately.